$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Definition of the (dual) -symmetric Schur functions

-Since the dual $m$-symmetric Schur functions do in fact form a basis, we can define the $m$-symmetric Schur functions, $s_\Lambda(x;t)$, as their dual basis with respect to the scalar product \eqref{scalprod}. \begin{definition} The $m$-symmetric Schur functions $s_\Lambda(x;t)$ are defined to be such that
+Since the dual $m$-symmetric Schur functions do in fact form a basis, we can define the $m$-symmetric Schur functions, $s_\Lambda(x;t)$, as their dual basis (up to a power of $t$) with respect to the scalar product \eqref{scalprod}. \begin{definition} The $m$-symmetric Schur functions $s_\Lambda(x;t)$ are defined to be such that

 Equivalently, by duality, the $m$-symmetric Schur functions $s_\Lambda(x;t)$ are the unique basis of $R_m$ such that